amanuel/amanuel.github.com/tabfinder.md

 ---
 {% include JB/setup %}

-## Safari extension to search your any tabs.
+## Safari extension to search your open tabs.

 Have too many tabs open?
 Wasting too much time looking for the tab you opened a few hours/days ago?
 This extension is for you.